-This is a service for treatment of patients with excessively watery eyes, provided jointly by the Ophthalmology and ENT departments.
+This is a service for treatment of patients with excessively watery eyes, provided jointly by the Ophthalmology and ENT departments and also within the ocular plastic ophthalmology clinics.

-Patients with problems with their eyelids or their punctum (opening of the tear drainage ducts in the eyelids) will have the appropriate corrective surgery.
+Patients having problems with their eyelids or their punctum (opening of the tear drainage ducts in the eyelids) may be added to the waiting list for appropriate surgery.

 Our specialist team